edge-servers/immunity-radius/docs/source/developer/freeradius.rst

-Please refer to :ref:`freeradius_api_authentication` to understand the different possibilities with which FreeRADIUS can authenticate requests going to OpenWISP RADIUS so that OpenWISP RADIUS knows to which organization each request belongs.
+Please refer to :ref:`freeradius_api_authentication` to understand the different possibilities with which FreeRADIUS can authenticate requests going to Immunity RADIUS so that Immunity RADIUS knows to which organization each request belongs.

 If you are **not** using the method described in :ref:`radius_user_token`,